Looking for baseball chapter books that your child will love? Check out our top selection, perfect for kids who love baseball!

-It’s baseball season in Boston and that can only mean the Red Sox and checking the schedule to see when the home games are because traffic is brutal in the Fenway on game days.
+It’s baseball season in Boston!
+That can only mean the Red Sox and checking the schedule to see when the home games are because traffic is brutal in the Fenway on game days.

 My kids chuckle to see adults pouring off the subway decked out in Red Sox gear, happy and giddy as kids on their way to a game.
 But that’s the beauty of baseball games.
 It makes everyone young again.

-Win, lose or draw, you can always count on the food at Fenway Park, Sweet Caroline at the seventh-inning stretch, and the history of the stadium to seep in to give you an experience that says a perfect Boston day!
+Win, lose or draw, you can always count on the food at Fenway Park and hearing Sweet Caroline at the seventh-inning stretch.
+The history of the stadium will seep in to give you an experience that says a perfect Boston day!

 How about you?
 Who are you rooting for?

 “This is really more of a book about baseball than camp, but it covers both well.
 It’s funny, lighthearted, but even manages to throw in a few life lessons.
 Definitely purchasing.” [middle grade, ages 8 and up]

 The Legend of Mickey Tussler by Frank Nappi

 “Riveting.
 Rewarding.
 THE LEGEND OF MICKEY TUSSLER reaches the heart the way Alex Rodriguez reaches the bleachers.” – Bill Madden, New York Daily News

 17-year-old Mickey Tussler has a golden arm so when Arthur Murphy discovers the boy he is certain he has found his next ace.
 But Mickey’s Asperger’s poses a real challenge for everyone now that the boy has become a minor league baseball celebrity.